peteroupc/peteroupc.github.io/randmisc.md

 2. Create a _p_-item list _&nu;_, where the first _c_ items are ones and the rest are zeros.  [**Shuffle**](https://peteroupc.github.io/randomfunc.html#Shuffling) the list.
 3. Create a copy of _&mu;_, call it _M_.
 Then for each _i_ where _&nu;_\[_i_\] = 1, set _M_\[_i_\] to 1 &minus; _M_\[_i_\].
 Then return _M_.

-The paper describes two ways to generate the weights for _c_ in step 1 (there are others as well):
+The paper describes two ways to establish the weights for _c_ in step 1 (there are others as well):

 - Generate _c_ with probability proportional to the following weights: [_&alpha;_<sup>0</sup>, _&alpha;_<sup>1</sup>, ..., _&alpha;_<sup>_p_</sup>].
 (Since each weight is 1 or less, this can be implemented as follows, for example.
 Generate a uniform random integer in \[0, _p_\], call it _d_, then flip a coin that shows heads with probability _&alpha;_, _d_ times, then either return _d_ if _d_ is 0 or all the flips are heads, or repeat this process otherwise.)
 - Generate _c_ with probability proportional to the following weights: [_&alpha;_<sup>0</sup>\*choose(_p_,0), _&alpha;_<sup>1</sup>\*choose(_p_,1), ..., _&alpha;_<sup>_p_</sup>\*choose(_p_,_p_)].
 (Since the sum of weights is no more than $2^p$, each weight can be divided by $2^p$ to get weights that are 1 or less, so that this can be implemented as follows, for example.
 Generate a uniform random integer in \[0, _p_\], call it _d_, then flip a coin that shows heads with probability _&alpha;_, _d_ times, and a coin that shows heads with probability choose(_p_, _d_)/2<sup>_p_</sup> once, then either return _d_ if all the flips are heads, or repeat this process otherwise.
 Note that the probability choose(_p_, _d_)/2<sup>_p_</sup> is simple to simulate for being a rational number.)